tlack/jiyi/README.md

 ## whyy

-This software has two primary feats.
+This software has three primary feats:

 1. I like telegram.
 I want to use it to organize my information between devices.
 My information comes in all forms you know.
 This bot should help me find info